simsaens/Codea-Runtime/README.md

 Setup
 -----

+Extracting your project's codea folder from the iPad can be done using [iExplorer](http://www.macroplant.com/iexplorer/)

 1. Run the make_project.sh script from a Terminal session.
 It takes a parameter which is the name of the app.
    + eg, `./make_project.sh Test` will create a folder called **Test** with a CodeaTemplate.xcodeproj file inside it and targets of the same name set up
 2. Open the CodeaTemplate.xcodeproj project in XCode.